-In 1922, Benito Mussolini gained control of Italy and introduced the world to fascism, a political philosophy that eventually brought the world to war.
-Mussolini didn't invent the idea of fascism, but he coined the term and defined it.
+In 1922, Benito Mussolini gained control of Italy and introduced the world to fascism, a political movement that eventually brought the world to war.
+Mussolini didn't invent the fascist movement, but he coined the term and defined the Italian fascist movement.
 In 1932, Mussolini wrote that fascism "believes neither in the possibility nor the utility of peace" [source: Fordham].

 In fascism, the State is all that matters, and constant conquest — war — is a necessity for the glory of that State.
 The glory of the people comes by extension.
 "War alone," wrote Mussolini, "brings up to its highest tension all human energy and puts the stamp of nobility upon the peoples who have courage to meet it" [source: Fordham].

 "Fascism" is a word thrown around a lot these days.
-Yale philosopher Jason Stanley wrote a book pointing out similarities between historical fascists and U.S. President Donald Trump.
-Former U.S. Secretary of State Madeleine Albright warned in 2018 that fascism around the world now is a bigger threat to peace than at any time since the end of World War II.
+Yale philosopher Jason Stanley wrote a book pointing out similarities between historical fascists and twice-impeached former U.S. President Donald Trump and the MAGA Republican movement.
+U.S. President Joe Biden said the movement's philosophy was "semi-fascism" in an August 2022 speech.
+And the late U.S. Secretary of State Madeleine Albright warned in 2018 that fascism around the world is a bigger threat to peace than at any time since the end of World War II.